Walt Burton is a founding partner at Thompson Burton PLLC.

-As a commercial real estate attorney, Walt has extensive experience representing developers, investors, and lenders in a diverse range of commercial real estate transactions, including industrial, office, multi-family, and retail projects.
+As a commercial real estate attorney, Walt has extensive experience representing owners, developers, investors, and lenders in a diverse range of commercial real estate transactions, including industrial, office, multi-family, and retail projects.
 His practice includes real estate finance, acquisition, disposition, development, and leasing.
 Walt’s clients love his broad range of experience and often comment that he has a perspective and eye for detail that is unmatched in the industry.
-Walt’s real estate skills were sharpened during his more than 6 years of practice with Atlanta based international law firm Troutman Sanders LLP, where he worked on numerous real estate and corporate transactions.
+Walt’s real estate skills were sharpened during his more than 6 years of practice with Atlanta based international law firm Troutman Pepper, where he worked on numerous commercial real estate and corporate transactions.

 Walt has written dozens of articles regarding commercial real estate and currently maintains a Commercial Real Estate Law Blog where he blogs about local and national commercial real estate issues.
 Walt is also a guest columnist for the Nashville Business Journal.

 Walt and his wife, Melissa, live in Nashville with their two sons, Liam and Jeb, and their daughter, Libby.
 Walt enjoys spending weekends at his family farm in Lincoln County, Tennessee.
 Prior to attending law school, Walt served as a Lieutenant in the weapons department onboard the USS SHILOH (CG-67), based in San Diego, California.